Rakshith658/Rakshith658/README.md

 ### Hi there 👋 i am Rakshith Kumar

+### full stack developer:

 - 🔭 I’m currently working in Parkn
-- 🌱 I’m currently learning devops tools
+- 🌱 I’m currently learning AWS
 - 👯 love to play chess
 - 📫 How to reach me: rakshithkumars1111@gmail.com
-- looking for the devops and full stack internship
+- looking for AWS and full stack internship

 ### Languages and Tools: